 Cut the mushrooms into reasonable pieces.
 With small mushrooms, like a button mushroom, you need only cut them in half, and you can leave the smaller ones whole.
 With large chanterelles and porcini, cut them into 1/2 inch thick slices.
 They will shrink a lot in this process, and they will be pliable, so they can be a little larger than you’d think they ought to be.

 Salt them well.
 Lay down a layer of salt on a sheet tray and place the mushrooms on it.
 If the mushroom has a flat side, i.e., a button mushroom sliced in half, lay the flat side down against the salt.
 Sprinkle a heavy layer of salt over the tops of all the mushrooms.
-Let this stand at room temperature for 1-2 hours.
+Let this stand at room temperature for 1 to 2 hours.
 You will notice a lot of water coming out of the mushrooms.
 This is good.

 Put the mushrooms between paper towels and gently squeeze them a bit to remove a little more water.